MPT - multi-provider tool for LLMs¶

 This will show you different perspectives on the same code, potentially catching issues that a single model might overlook.

-# First gather multiple perspectives
+# First gather multiple perspectives using the built-in git integration

---prompt "Review this code thoroughly" > reviews.txt
+--prompt "Review this pull request thoroughly" > reviews.txt

 # Then have a single model summarize the key points